oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

    for this Client Identifier; if `Clean Session` is 0, the broker retains the session but has no flag to communicate its existence in CONNACK.

-4. The broker MUST NOT accept any further `MQTT.CONNECT` packets from the closed transport.
-If a CONNECT is received on a transport that has been closed for this session, the broker MUST reject it with Reason Code `0x82` (Protocol Error) and close the transport immediately (MQTT 5.0).
-For MQTT 3.1.1, the broker MUST close the transport immediately without sending any MQTT packet, as DISCONNECT is not a server-to-client packet [MQTT311] §3.14.
-The MQTT packet itself may be syntactically valid; the rejection arises from the session state, not from packet format.
+4. The broker MUST NOT distinguish between a CONNECT from an upgrade attempt and a CONNECT from a normal reconnection.
+For both MQTT 5.0 and MQTT 3.1.1, the broker always applies standard session takeover rules: the **last** `MQTT.CONNECT` received wins, regardless of which transport it arrived on.
+   The "upgrade race window" is a client-side concept — the broker has no awareness of it and does not enforce any special rules.

 The "last CONNECT wins" rule means the session outcome depends on connection timing and which CONNECT packet reaches the broker first.
 The broker MUST NOT